videolan/x265/doc/reST/cli.rst

 	Measure 2Nx2N merge candidates first; if no residual is found, additional modes at that depth are not analysed.
 Default disabled

+.. option:: --recursion-skip, --no-recursion-skip

+	Measure 2Nx2N merge candidates first; if no residual is found, then do not recurse to higher depths.
+In rdlevels 4 and lower, additional heuristics such as neighbour costs are used to skip recursion.
+	Default enabled.

 .. option:: --fast-intra, --no-fast-intra

 	Perform an initial scan of every fifth intra angular mode, then